zerc/mongo-python-driver/doc/examples/high_availability.rst

   ... )

-MongoClient tries to find secondaries in New York, then San Francisco, and raises :class:`~pymongo.errors.AutoReconnect` if none are available.
+MongoClient tries to find secondaries in New York, then San Francisco, and raises `~pymongo.errors.AutoReconnect` if none are available.
 As an additional fallback, specify a final, empty tag set, ``{}``, which means "read from any member that matches the mode, ignoring tags."

-See :mod:`~pymongo.read_preferences` for more information.
+See `~pymongo.read_preferences` for more information.

 **local_threshold_ms**: